-The Modern Ring-on feature allows the sleeping (Suspend mode) or Soft Power Down (Soft-Off) PC to power-on to respond to incoming calls.
-Enable this function in the "Resume By Ring/LAN" field of the Power Management Setup (Chapter 3).
+The Modem Ring-on feature allows the sleeping (Suspend mode) PC or Soft Power Down (Soft-Off) PC to wake-up/power-on to respond to incoming calls.
+Enable this function in the "Resume By Ring" field of the Power Management Setup (Chapter 3).